kubedb/docs/docs/guides/proxysql/reconfigure/overview/index.md

 ## How Reconfiguring ProxySQL Process Works

-The following diagram shows how KubeDB Enterprise operator reconfigures `ProxySQL` database components.
+The following diagram shows how KubeDB Ops Manager reconfigures `ProxySQL` database components.
 Open the image in a new tab to see the enlarged version.

 <figure align="center">
   <img alt="Reconfiguring process of ProxySQL" src="/docs/guides/proxysql/reconfigure/overview/images/reconfigure.png">